OUR BUSINESS

 Example trading pattern

-Note: For the same round voyage, a standard tanker and dry bulk vessel would typically ballast for 10-20 days, while a combination carrier is around 4 days.
+Note: For the same round voyage, a standard tanker and dry bulk vessel would typically ballast for 10-20 days, while a combination carrier ballasts for around 4 days.

-Specialization in shipping has created many inefficiencies, with bulk carriers sailing some 50% of the time in ballast.
+Specialization in shipping has created many inefficiencies, with bulk carriers sailing ~40-50% of the time in ballast and product tankers sailing empty ~30% of the time.
 KCC’s combination carriers solve this by consecutively switching between dry and wet cargo shipments with minimum ballast between the laden voyages.

-The vessels ship tanker cargoes into dry bulk export hubs such as Australia and South America and ship dry bulk cargoes on the return leg.
+Our vessels capitalize on these trade imbalances by carrying tanker cargoes to major dry bulk export hubs such as Australia and South America, then transport dry bulk cargoes on the return voyage.

-Compared to standard dry bulk and tanker vessels, KCC hence delivers:
+In comparison, compared to standard dry bulk and tanker vessels KCC therefore delivers:

-1. Lower carbon emissions for the same transport work: Substantial fuel consumption advantages with 30-40% fuel consumption per ton-mile transported cargo when compared to standard dry bulk and tanker vessels, and hence up to 40% lower emissions per transported ton of cargo
+1. Lower carbon emissions for the same transport work: The vessels deliver substantial fuel savings, consuming 30–40% less fuel per ton-mile compared to standard dry bulk and tanker vessels, resulting in up to 40% lower emissions per ton of cargo transported.

-2. Lower earnings volatility: Diversified market exposure as the vessels transport both dry bulk and tanker products and have a positive correlation to bunker prices as the vessels are priced as standard vessels
+2. Lower earnings volatility: Diversified market exposure by transporting both dry bulk and tanker products, combined with positive correlation to bunker prices since the vessels are priced as standard ships.

 Two vessel segments built on the same business concept

 Klaveness has been an owner and operator of combination carriers since the early 1950s.
-Over this period, the company has developed and refined vessel design, equipment, operational procedures and crew training to provide our customers with the most efficient and environmentally friendly, high-quality shipping services.
-The company currently operates a fleet of 16 vessels: Eight CABU vessels and eight CLEANBU vessels.
+Over this time, the company has continuously developed and refined vessel design, equipment, operational procedures, and crew training to deliver efficient, environmentally friendly, and high-quality shipping services to our customers.

 CLEANBU